tnbouma/InformaticaF1DB/README.txt

 --------- DATABASE MANIPULATION -----------------

 I've downloaded the .SQL file from the F1DB releases tab and imported it into an empty database file.
-I've deleted unnecessary data (data which my script will not use) reducing the size (of the Data Base File) from over 100 MB to only 228 KB
+I've deleted all unnecessary columns and tables (data which my script will not use) reducing the size (of the Data Base File) from over 100 MB to only 228 KB

 - I've replaced the repeating strings from column type (from circuit) with integers and added a conversion table.
 - Made Driver visuals dependent on name instead of id.
 - Replaced driver_id (in season_driver_standings) strings (nino-farina) with integers (655).
 - Did the same for country_id
-- Did the same for constructor_id (You can find the script in the folder "DatabaseManipulation")
+- Did the same for constructor_id (You can find the script used to generate the commands in the folder "DatabaseManipulation")

-This reduces the data to a final 224 KB.

 -------------- FILES ----------------------------